goh-joshua/CTFs/TISC-25/Level-8/README.md

 ---

-In the unzip challenge file was the source code of the website and it was written in php?
+In the unzip challenge file were the source code of the website and it was written in php?

 Now it was finally time to download php on my wsl.